David Begelman: Sherwood Productions / Gladden Entertainment

 In January 1980, Begelman returned to the production world and became COO and president of Metro-Goldwyn-Mayer signing a four-year contract worth $1.9 million.
 In 1981, MGM acquired United Artists and in October, Begelman was appointed as chairman and CEO of UA but with the exception of Fame, Clash of the Titans, and Poltergeist, he was unable to repeat his success at Columbia and was dismissed in 1982.
 After leaving MGM/UA, Begelman was offered a position to run a production company, Sherwood Productions, by backer Bruce McNall.
-Under Sherwood, Begelman backed WarGames (which started production at MGM), Mr. Mom, The Adventures of Buckaroo Banzai Across the 8th Dimension, and Blame It on Rio.
-According to the makers of Buckaroo Banzai, Begelman continued to be engaged in fraud: reporting inflated figures to investors but producing the films for much less to pocket the difference.
+Under Sherwood, Begelman backed WarGames (which was released by MGM), Mr. Mom, The Adventures of Buckaroo Banzai Across the 8th Dimension, and Blame It on Rio.
+According to the makers of Buckaroo Banzai, Begelman continued to engage in fraud: he reportedly inflated the budget figures to investors, but produced the films for much less and pocketed the difference.

 When investor Nelson Bunker Hunt pulled out of Sherwood in 1984, Begelman took the slack and founded Gladden Entertainment (named after Gladyce, his wife) with the remaining assets and repartnering with McNall.
 There, he greenlit Mannequin, Weekend at Bernie's, The Fabulous Baker Boys, Short Time and Mannequin Two: On the Move.
 Short Time and Mannequin Two did poorly.
 In 1986, the company revealed that they filed a lawsuit against The Cannon Group, Inc. and Cannon Screen Entertainment, stemming from a decision for the previous agreement with Thorn EMI Screen Entertainment for removing two films from the slate, but the suit was settled on August 12, 1986.
 In 1988, McNall sold 40% of his ownership to foreign investors.
 At the 1993 Cannes Film Festival, Begelman revealed that the company had a distribution deal with MGM, Live Entertainment and Rank Film Distributors for 10-film and $150-million.
 However, Credit Lyonnais had placed a lien on Gladden's assets as the bank was owed $90 million.
 A petition was filed by Hollywood's three major talent guilds in U.S. Bankruptcy Court in Los Angeles to liquidate the company for failure to pay actors, directors and writers residuals in the amount of $4.1 million.
-Begelman left Gladden Entertainment to found Gladden Productions.
-However, he was not able to get funding for the new production company.
-(Ironically, MGM today holds the rights to the Sherwood/Gladden films as a result of their purchase of the Epic library from PolyGram in 1998; PolyGram had acquired the library from Credit Lyonnais two years prior.)
+Begelman left Gladden Entertainment to form Gladden Productions however, he was unable to secure financing for the new production company (Ironically, MGM now owns the rights to the Sherwood/Gladden films as a result of their purchase of the Epic library from PolyGram in 1998; PolyGram had acquired the library from Credit Lyonnais two years prior).